EwanColquhoun/AnimalPairs/README.md

 * ### Sound Controls
     * The game has a variety of sounds to enhance the UX.
 There are card shuffling sounds, card clicking sounds, card not matching sounds, and when a card is matched the sound that is played matches the animal on the matched cards.
     * The sound menu controls the volume of the site and gives the user the option to mute the sounds all together.
-    * The user can access the sound menu from the sounds button on either the welcome pop-up (In the top right corner) or the main game page (next to the timer).
+    * The user can access the sound menu from the sounds button on either the Welcome pop-up (In the top right corner) or the main game page (next to the timer).

 ![The sound buttons](assets/readme-images/soundbutton.png)
 ![The sound buttons](assets/readme-images/soundbutton2.png)